The recommendations below are meant for generally healthy individuals interested in

 click here for a larger version

-- Balance your energy intake with physical activity: calorie-rich food should be consumed in moderation.
+- Balance your energy intake with physical activity: calorie-rich foods should be consumed in moderation.
 Don't drink your calories: avoid calorie-rich beverages.

 - Eat four servings (2 cups) of fruit and five servings (2½ cups) of vegetables daily but don't include potatoes in your tally; eat a variety of fruit and vegetables daily.
 Frozen vegetables are just as nutritious as fresh vegetables.
 More on fruit and vegetables